StephenBeard93/stephenbeard93.github.io/_pages/about.md

 Our publicly published report will always be somewhat behind our latest global economic model and research.
 We aim to offer a range of high value products and services based on our latest research to financial institutions looking to gain priceless macroeconomic insight.

-## Where Is The Lantern Economics Project Now?
+## Be Involved In Something Big
-Lantern Economics methodology is at the pilot stage and we are currently gathering feedback from the Economics community to gauge interest and gather valuable feedback.
-If you would like to share your opinion on this project please complete the form found under the survey tab at the top of the website.
+Lantern Economics is looking to build a core panel of academic and industry experts to progress the project further.
+We're on the look out for rockstar economists, AI specialists, software engineers and statisticiains.
+If you want to find out more then just send an email via the Join in tab at the top of the page.